 A Boston Rose

-Andy's (Rachel Boston) family business have for years built the floats which take part in the Rose Parade and since her mother died her father, Big Al (Michael Kopsa), has thrown himself into the business.
-But with health issues he has been ordered to rest meaning that Andy has to step in and take over the running of the business which is not in the best state as with his health issues Al has let things slip a bit.
-To make matters worse Andy has to deal with Cliff (Marc Bendavid) who works for the company who is sponsoring the float they are building and expects Andy to run things with the same efficiency he expects at the office.
+Andy's (Rachel Boston - Ice Sculpture Christmas) family business have for years built the floats which take part in the annual Rose Parade and since her mother died her father, Big Al (Michael Kopsa - Engaging Father Christmas), has thrown himself into the business.
+But with a few health issues he has been ordered to take some rest, meaning that Andy has to step in and take over the running of the business which is not in the best state as with his health issues Al has let things slip a bit.
+To make matters worse Andy has to deal with Cliff (Marc Bendavid - Summer in the City), who works for the company who is sponsoring the float they are building and expects Andy to run things with the same efficiency he insists on in the office.